Big decisions and the motivations behind them

 What’s your sphere of discovery?
 This is a creative question about how your company thinks about the possible uses for new and existing data and how you might use analytics to create new value.
 It requires judgment about what information would be most valuable to the business if you had it.
 It also requires the freedom to experiment and it takes persistent scanning for available data.
 For example, many of our survey respondents seek to change the value proposition for products and services, but our experience suggests few regularly scan crowd-sourced or social data to link emerging preferences to product designs.

 How will you find the questions worth asking and the insights that answer them?
 Data scientists and business leaders must join forces.
 Finding what’s worth asking requires specific knowledge of the business and how value is created.
 Finding insights means matching the type of analysis to the task.
-For example, say you’ve prioritised a new product release and social data will help you understand how customers will respond to it.
+For example, say you’ve prioritized a new product release and social data will help you understand how customers will respond to it.
 What questions should analysts pursue so that you have actionable information, when you need it, to design effective promotions?

 Who will take what action?
 Insight is meaningless if decision-makers don’t have options for action.
-As you get more granular insights, you are likely to change your workflows, decision rights and organisational structure.
+As you get more granular insights, you are likely to change your workflows, decision rights and organizational structure.
 If you plan to augment or automate a decision, this includes making choices upfront on what you expect machines to do and what you expect humans to do.
 If you build a dynamic pricing model, for example, will your staff have any rights to modify pricing for your customers?

 How will you track the outcomes you’re shaping?
 The ability to create a continuous improvement feedback loop for data and analytics is the ultimate test of its value.
 Today, we’re seeing companies take three routes to measuring impact from data and analytic efforts: tracking operational and financial outcomes; setting up limited tests that measure actions taken and actions not taken, and creating new revenue streams for data and insights that are themselves valuable in other parts of a business ecosystem or value chain.

-For this year’s look at big decisions, we wanted to get a better understanding of decision-makers and their perceptions about overall decision-making capabilities in their organisations.
+For this year’s look at big decisions, we wanted to get a better understanding of decision-makers and their perceptions about overall decision-making capabilities in their organizations.
 To do this, we collected diverse perspectives through many different stories.
 This type of data capture allowed us to look at the full range of perspectives to get a better view of the underlying patterns.
 Using a narrative-led approach helped us to see the kind of experiences that wouldn’t have been captured in standard survey instruments.
 As of May 15, 2016, we’ve collected micro stories and other signifying data from more than 2,100 people across more than 10 countries and 15 industries.